 If the crankshaft, bearing inserts, or crankcase halves are replaced with new ones, select the bearing inserts and check clearance with a plastigage (press gauge) before assembling engine to be sure the correct bearing inserts are installed.

-- Apply molybdenum disulfide oil solution to the crankshaft main bearing inserts. - OAlign [A] the timing mark on the balancer gear [B] with the timing mark on the balancer drive gear [C] of the crankshaft. - Install the crankshaft with the camshaft chain [A] hanging on it.
+- Apply molybdenum disulfide oil solution to the crankshaft main bearing inserts. - Align [A] the timing mark on the balancer gear [B] with the timing mark on the balancer drive gear [C] of the crankshaft.

 Connecting Rod Removal